How to Make a Calder Mobile

 I love Alexander Calder!
 I teach a Calder wire project each year, but I have never successfully made a Calder-inspired mobile.
 Until now!

-I recently received this 1975 edition of Making Things: Hand Book of Creative Discovery, Book 2 by Ann Wiseman.
+I recently received this 1975 edition of Making Things: Book 2.
+The Handbook of Creative Discovery by Ann Wiseman.
 Inside this gloriously illustrated book I found these instructions for making Calder mobiles:

 I decided to test it out with items I had on hand in the art room.